AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 EXPERIMENTS
 Experiments of N=2 (3_puzzle):
 For 3-Puzzle, we could take two different paths.
-Each of them has states that the other one couldnít achieve.
+Each of them has states that the other one couldn‚Äôt achieve.
 For example in the path of the left, both routes traverse to the objective state.
 The right one is longer than the left one.
-Also, itís notable that the right path couldnít achieve the objective state even when we expanded every possible state.
+Also, it‚Äôs notable that the right path couldn‚Äôt achieve the objective state even when we expanded every possible state.
 For the left path, we got 11 different states, and for the right one we got 13 different states, which gives us the result of 24 different combinations without repetitions that we could achieve on a 3-puzzle with an empty square.
 The states that were generated manually demonstrate that the input generates different states in the initial state of 3_puzzle.
 Both initial states are of 3 pieces, but the first has a degree of 2, and the other one has degree of 1.
 On the left example, the possible paths constraints two actions right square and up squares.
 Moving the piece at the left generates a greater quantity of states than the 4 states that generate the transition of when we move down the piece in the initial state.
-On the right path, it doesnít matter which direction you choose to move a piece, any of the paths could achieve the objective states.
+On the right path, it doesn‚Äôt matter which direction you choose to move a piece, any of the paths could achieve the objective states.
 Manually search for n = 2.
 Initial State:
 2 3